 Alcatraz was an island prison in San Francisco Bay that was considered escape proof.
 If a prisoner did somehow manage to escape the prison itself, he would certainly be killed by the fearsome currents that surround the isolated island, it was thought.

-In this revealing interview Ken Widner, a relative of the Anglin brothers who escaped along with Fred Morris, describes how they escaped from Alcatraz and successfully made it to Brazil.
+In this revealing interview Ken Widner, a relative of the Anglin brothers who escaped along with Frank Morris, describes how they escaped from Alcatraz and successfully made it to Brazil.
 He describes how they made it off the island by using utilizing the help one of the prison’s own boats, and how they were then flown to Mexico by Frank Brizzi in his plane, and later made their way to Brazil.

 Brizzi, a former drug smuggler who has since died, has had his credibility called into question.
 However, Widner reveals that he knows of another person still alive who was on that plane and confirms the story of the flight to Mexico in Brizzi’s plane of the escapees.